fuzzymfx/fuzzymfx.github.io/content/current.md

 April is all about spending time with my family visiting me in Bangalore.
 We had to visit some collges, thus we had to travel a lot.
 A fast-paced, exicitng adventure to *Gujrat* and *Uttarakhand* ends this fortnight.

-We went to *Ahmedabad*, *Dwarka*, *Somnath* *Rishikesh*, *Haridwar*, and *Dehradun*.
-We stayed in these beautiful places, and had the bestest food.
+We went to *Ahmedabad*, *Dwarka*, *Somnath*, *Rishikesh*, *Haridwar*, and *Dehradun*.
 The trip was a mix of adventure, culture, and spirituality.
 The best parts were the *river rafting*, and *Ganga Aarti* in Rishikesh, and the visit to the old city, *Dwarka*, the residence of Lord Krishna.
 Back in bangalore, looking forward to the same old monotony.

 I am not planning to build anything new as of yet.
 Work consumes most of my time.
 Mostly invested in research, I spend time exploring business, product, and tech ideas.
 The ultimate goal is to build something bigger, unique, and sell it, or build a company around it.